 Study of major non-Christian religions in the world.
 Special attention is given to Hinduism, Buddhism, Confucianism, and Islam.
 Prevalent aspects of the animistic view common to the people of the Islands, Africa, Asia, Central and South America also studied.
+Additional fee required.
 Offered alternate years.